Did you know?

 - 3 1/2-4 cups all-purpose flour, sifted

 - Vegetable oil

-Heat the milk over the stove or in the microwave until warm but not hot.
+Heat the milk on the stove or microwave until warm but not hot.
 Pour into a large bowl and add yeast and sugar.
-Stir in beaten eggs and salt, then slowly mix in flour until mixture forms a smooth, elastic dough.
+Stir in beaten eggs and salt, then slowly mix in flour until the mixture forms a smooth, elastic dough.
 Cover with a towel and allow to rise until double in size (30 minutes to one hour).
-Lightly flour work surface and divide dough into 12 pieces roughly the size of tennis balls, then flatten into discs.
+Lightly flour the work surface, divide the dough into 12 pieces roughly the size of tennis balls, and then flatten them into discs.
 Let dough rise again, about 10 minutes.